 - "The Reason You Suck" Speech: Gives a much-needed one to Aquaman in Justice League, telling him to get over his self-pity over his abandonment issues and do his duty by following Steppenwolf to the surface.

 - Redhead in Green: She's a redhead, and her most common outfits are green.
+In Aquaman, Mera's hair is bright ruby red, and her outfits are very bright green.

 - Replacement Goldfish: Atlanna took her in and raised her as her own after she was forced to abandon her son, although she abandoned Arthur for a good reason: Mera is not her potential heir subjected to Fantastic Racism, but Arthur is.